-Spain is leader in advanced IC technologies related to many sectors.
-There are more than 30,000 ICT companies, including digital content, operating in Spain with more than 425,000 highly qualified workers.
-Spain in one of the most important ICT markets in Europe.
-International Companies presence in Spain is working for and with Spanish Companies in Latin-American and EMEA Region.
+Spain is leader in advanced IT and Telecom technologies, applied to diverse sectors.
+There are more than 33,000 ICT companies, including digital content companies, operating in Spain with over 470,000 highly qualified employees.
+Spain in one of Europe's most important ICT markets.
+International companies present in Spain frequently enter into joint business ventures with Spanish companies, whether in Spain, Latin America or the EMEA region.

-The dimension of digital Public Services measures the level of modernization and quality of public services via the Internet (e-Administration, e-Health…).
-European average is 0.55 points out of 1 and Spain is in the leading group of European countries, with 0.72 points, well above the European average.
+The digital Public Services dimension measures the level of modernization and quality of public services managed via the Internet (e-Government, e-Health, etc.).
+The European average is 0.55 points out of one, and Spain is in the leading group among European countries, with 0.72 points, considerably above the average for Europe.

-The growth of Internet business is based on the justification that Spanish is the second most natively spoken language in the world with hearly 400 million native speakers, after Chinese Mandarin.
+The growth experimented in Internet business is also based on the fact that Spanish is the second most-spoken language, as first language, after Mandarin Chinese, with over 400 million native speakers.

-Spain is a major connecting hub for airlines traveling between America, Europe and the Middle East.
-Spain has two of ten Europe's largest airports, Madrid and Barcelona, and ranks third in the continent for passenger traffic, with over 193 million passengers annually.
+Spain is an important connecting hub for airlines linking America, Europe and the Middle East.
+It has two of Europe's largest airports: Madrid and Barcelona, and ranks third in the continent for passenger traffic, with over 193 million passengers annually.

-Due to its geographical position and maritime tradition, Spain has a magnificent port infrastructure.
-Spain ranks 2nd in Europe in maritime transport of goords.
+Given its geographical position and maritime tradition, Spain has magnificent port infrastructures.
+It ranks fourth in the European Union for maritime transport of goords.
 There are 4 Spanish ports among Europe's 25 most important ports.

-According to The Global Competitiveness Report (World Economic Forum), Spain has one of the best indexes of railroad infrastructure quality in the world, and one of the best subway systems in major cities.
-In technological terms, Spain is a pioneer in the field of rail R&D, through innovation in infrastructure, signaling, electrification and rolling stock, and is a global becnhmark in consulting and engineering for construction as well as for rail equipment.
+According to The Global Competitiveness Report (World Economic Forum), Spain has one of the best indexes in the world for rail infrastructure quality as well as for the subway systems in large cities.
+As to thech know-how, Spain is a pioneer in the field of rail R&D for its capacity for innovation in infraestructures, signaling, electrification and rolling stock, and is a global becnhmark in consulting and engineering for construction as well as for rail equipment.